Second Boer War: Military legacy

-Both sides used a scorched Earth policy to deprive the marching enemy of food.
+The Boer war was the beginning of types of conflict involving machine guns, shrapnel and observation balloons which were all used extensively in the First World War.
+Both sides used a scorched earth policy to deprive the marching enemy of food.
 And both had to corral civilians into makeshift huts by 'concentrating' them into camps.
 For example, at Buffelspoort, British soldiers were held in captivity in Boer encampments after surrendering their arms, and civilians were often mixed in with service personnel because the Boers did not have the resources to do otherwise.
-A total of 116,000 women, children and Boer soldiers were confined to the Commonwealth concentration camps, of which at least 28,000, mainly women and children, would die.
-The lack of food, water, and sanitary provisions was a feature of 20th-century warfare for both civilians and armed services personnel, yet one consequence of the Boer War and investigative commissions was the implementation of The Hague Convention (1899) and Geneva Convention (1904); of which there were many further agreements thereafter.
+116,000 women, children and Boer soldiers were confined to the Commonwealth concentration camps, of which at least 28,000 would die.